Find Your Answers

 Early registration opens at 6:00 am on November 19 for 2024 campers and YMCA of Greater Seattle members.
 General registration begins at 6:00 am on November 21.
 More details are coming soon.

-We plan to provide youth with an overnight experience at Camp Orkila and Camp Colman.
-In addition, at Camp Orkila, we plan to offer kayaking, specialty, and day camp programs.
-We will also offer teen leadership programs at both camps.
+We plan to provide youth with a 7-day, 6-night traditional overnight experience at Camp Orkila and Camp Colman.
+In addition, at Camp Orkila we will offer kayaking and challenge course based teen expedition and leadership programs, specialty, and day camp programs.
+Camp Colman will offer a 4-day, 3-night mini camp at the end of the summer.

 From archery to art, challenge courses to campfires, campers will create lasting memories through a variety of activities.
 But there is much more that happens at camp on a deeper level!
 It is as much about exploring the outdoors as it is about self-discovery.
 Through expeditions, arts and crafts, marine science, kayaking, and challenge courses, kids and teens learn and grow on many different levels with the support of well-trained staff dedicated to engaging kids and creating equity in the outdoors.

 Camp serves nutritious, well-balanced meals.
-A vegetarian, vegan, dairy-free, and gluten-free option is available at every meal.
-Healthy snacks consisting of fruit and other items served in the afternoon.
+Vegetarian, vegan, dairy-free, and gluten-free options are available at every meal.
+Healthy snacks consisting of fruit and other items are served in the afternoon.
 Water consumption is encouraged throughout the day.
 Cabin groups will eat all meals together in our dining hall facilities.

 Open spots will be released to participants on the waitlist in the order they signed up.
 Once a spot has been released, the first participant on the waitlist will receive an email with a link to register.
 The link will be active for five days before moving on to the next participant in the waitlist queue.
 Once summer sessions begin, the response time will be adjusted to 24-48 hours for waitlist response time.